 The beheading of Kenneth Bigley was made public via the internet, as have many of the previous beheadings in Iraq.
 This story is a summary of the many discussions I have had with online editors, journalists, journalism students and academics on the ethical, political and emotional questions regarding links to such video footage on news websites.

 I started with an opinion poll among final-year journalism students at Rhodes University where I teach.
+The response was contradictory: about 75% approved linking to the video, but almost all of the comments posted in a forum were against actually viewing the footage.

-One of the students posted: “If there is a link, then people can decide for themselves whether or not to view it—I don’t [think] there should be bias towards either side in a war.”
+One of the students posted: “If there is a link, then people can decide for themselves whether or not to view it — I don’t [think] there should be bias towards either side in a war.”

 Another said: “The consequences of [linking to it] are tantamount to propaganda, depending on which side of the political line you are on.”